dlo/tanstack-form-autocomplete-array/README.md

 I'm not even sure if this is the "official" approach, but it works for me and it _should_ work for you too!

-The code you'll want to check out is at `src/routes/form.tsx`
+The code you'll want to check out is at `src/routes/form.tsx`.
+To demo it live, follow the setup instructions below, then navigate to "https://localhost:3000/form".
+Here's a little video of how this works.

+Obviously this is completely hacked together / unpolished (CSS, autocompletion code, etc. is all missing), but just wanted to share in case this could help someone else.

 Enjoy!
 The rest is just the default TanStack Router README.